Trip Planning Information

 CLOTHING LIST please click here

 DIRECTIONS TO DICKINSON PARK: From Lander drive 14 miles NW on Hwy 287 to Hines General Store and turn left on Trout Creek Road and go 4.5 miles to end of pavement.
 From here on it is a dirt road which winds up two different groups of switchbacks gaining 4,000 feet of elevation in 15 miles.
 Leave with a full tank of gas and spare tire.
 You will need a tribal fishing license to use the road to Dickinson Park.
-These can be purchased (by cash or local checks only) in Lander at the Exxon Station, in Dubois at Marlow's Fly Shop, in Crowheart at the Crowheart Exxon, in Riverton at Rocky Mountain Sports, or in Ft Washakie at the Sinclair Station, before driving up.
-This scenic 35 mile drive across the Wind River Indian Reservation into the Shoshone National Forest usually takes 1½ hours from Lander, from Riverton add another 45 minutes.
+These can be purchased (by cash or local checks only) in Lander at the Exxon Station or Wild Iris, in Dubois at Marlow's Fly Shop, in Crowheart at the Crowheart Exxon, in Riverton at Rocky Mountain Sports, or in Ft Washakie at Hines Store, before driving up.
+This scenic 35 mile drive across the Wind River Indian Reservation into the Shoshone National Forest usually takes 1½ hours from Lander, and from Riverton add another 45 minutes.

 LODGING: Riverton, WY Airport is 30 miles from Lander, served

-by United commuter flights from Denver.
-Riverton airport has Hertz
+connecting from Denver.
+Riverton airport has Hertz car rentals.
+Some

 For our Pack Trip guests only, this allows you a smooth, early start

 on the first morning of your pack trip.
 (Not available for large hiking

 groups since we have only a few cabins.)
 Please use your sleeping